C6WX/RPG-Game/Development Journal Template-BattleSystem.md

 ### What was the process of completing the task?
 What influenced your decision making?

--For the first step, amending the dice class, I made the dice return an int value.
+- For the first step, amending the dice class, I made the dice return an int value.
 <br>

 ```csharp